mw3357/Final-Project-5003/README.md

 ## Teachers College, Columbia University

 ### Overall objective of this project:
-Inspired by some collaborative learning theories and some personal experiences and observations this semester, I become very interested in how to improve the efficiency and effectiveness of group workings.
+Inspired by some collaborative learning theories and some personal experiences and observations this semester, I become very interested in how to improve the efficiency and effectiveness of group workings.The main function of my website is to let each group has as much as skills as they can.

+### Design inspiration:
 During this semester, we are required to do a lot of group works and studies.
 We enjoyed the collaborative learning process a lot, students are able to brainstorm ideas together, share experiences and knowledge with each other, and because of the collaborative work, learning becomes interesting and full of potentials.
 More importantly, collaborative learning enables students to learn from each other.(Connectivism: “Learning does not simply happen within an individual, but within and across the networks.”)
-However, I found that sometimes students...Personal experience: When we have group projects in class, we are usually struggling with how to efficiently find our ideal group mates.
-Moreover, teachers may feel tricky to manage students’ grouping.

-### Design inspiration:
-Personal experience: When we have group projects in class, we are usually struggling with how to efficiently find our ideal group mates.
-Moreover, teachers may feel tricky to manage students’ grouping.
-I also got some inspitations
+However, I found that sometimes students
 ### Technical execution:
 - tech-stack:
 -- Front-end: React (JS), React Router, Moment.js, React Bootstrap